Weslei23/Weslei23/README.md

 **`FullStack Developer`**

 My name is Weslei, I'm 21 years old and I'm from Rio Grande do Sul.
 I'm currently studying Software Engineering at Unopar.
-I'm passionate about technology and I always try to keep up to date and keep up with what's new in the market.
+I'm passionate about technology and I always try to keep up to date and keep up with what's new in the technology market.

 ---